Ricaldoric/alx-low_level_programming/0x03-debugging/README.md

-readme for the 0x03-debbuging project
+README for the 0x03-debugging project